 Have you ever had to look for criminal records online?
 Was it easy?
-Did you search online or did you call the courthouse? was the information you recieved correct?
+Did you search online or did you call the courthouse?
+Was the information you received correct?
 There are lots of reasons that folks look up criminal records, and your feedback could make it easier for others.

 Click here to tell your story

 On a Federal level, the FBI maintains a list of the Ten Most Wanted Criminals.
 In Wilson County,The Sheriff’s Department has their own list of the most wanted criminals, that you can access online.

 Everyone knows that spending time in Wilson County Jail is quite unpleasant, eventually you will settle into the daily routine there.
 Inmates get an alarm for wake-up at 6:00 AM, and next they’ll do roll call.
 Then you will get breakfast.
 Following breakfast you will have to work in the work program or other activity that you are assigned.
 This could be working in the kitchen, laundry, or some sort of manufacturing job.
 While this may seem tedious, it may help you when you leave jail, as you are gaining experience in a certain field of work.
 Other inmates go to school, while some take part in mandated treatment programs.
 After lunch, there will be another roll call, then back to work.
 Your evening will be spent either in your cell or a common room.
 During this time dinner is served and you will be expected to take a shower.
 After another roll call, it’s lights out.
 Even though you will be confined to your cell, there may be enough light to read or write letters.
 Then again, most inmates welcome lights out, and try to get as much sleep as they can.

 Most people are frightened at the idea of jail because they don’t know what to expect.
 If you have spent any time in Wilson County Jail, your experiences would be welcomed, if it can help another person to deal with it.